advis61/OracleOfDereth/README.md

 Click the quest name to /think some handy quest notes to yourself.
 Use alongside GoArrow to always known the next step.

 Click the Refresh button will run /myquests and refresh the quest data.

+### Void Target View

+Only visible for characters with Void Magic.

+Intended to work alongside the amazing [Target HUD](https://www.accpp.net/archive/922b4feec61670a97ef5b965092c709d) plugin (no affiliation).

+Displays a target view that tracks your Corruption, Corrosion and Destructive Curse spells on each target.
+As well as your destruction aetheria proc.

+It only tracks your own void spells, and will not display other void mage's spells.

+The Corruption blast spell is tracked on 1 target only and is not aware of any splash damage targets.

 ### Commands